ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 # 4. Sprints & Project Management

-In this section we discuss the sprints and project management.
-We start with the initial to our working app.
-We include details about some users and their interests.
-We also explain the interface before looking at areas where we could have developed the product.
+In this section, we discuss project sprints and management.
+We start by going over the team organisation, roles, and contributions.
+We then move on to discuss the way we approached communication and documentation of sprints.
+Finally, we discuss the team use of git and the impact Covid-19 had on our working practices.

 ## Table of contents